 “In-Year Transfer” Arrangements

 Parents or carers seeking to transfer to a particular SUAT Academy may make an application using the appropriate application form, which can be obtained from the SUAT Academy.
-This application will be processed in line with the procedure outlined in the determined admission arrangements and parents and carers need to be aware that any date set for joining the new school may be after the next term or half term holiday and those parents/carers are responsible for ensuring that their child continues to receive appropriate education in the interim.
+This application will be processed in line with the procedure outlined in the determined admission arrangements alongside consideration of the year group class size and contextual needs.
+Parents and carers need to be aware that any date set for joining the new school may be after the next term or half term holiday and those parents/carers are responsible for ensuring that their child continues to receive appropriate education in the interim.

 In the interests of safeguarding it is SUAT procedure to inform the Local Authority that a pupil has left that SUAT Academy in order to attend another school in the UK or abroad.